gabrieleballetti/gabrieleballetti.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Gabriele Balletti, a Stockholm based researcher and developer with an academic background in discrete geometry and computational mathematics.
-I left academia in early 2019 to work in the gaming industry.
-My main interests are computer vision/graphics, and I recently got into AI and deep learning.
+Hi, I'm Gabriele Balletti, a Stockholm based researcher and developer currently working as a machine learning engineer in the medical images team at ReySearch Laboratories, where we develop software used in treatment for cancer.
+I'm interested in the whole spectrum of machine learning, from the theoretical foundations to the applications, and I have an academic background in discrete geometry and computational mathematics.

-I'm currently working in the R&D team of Gleechi, a Stockholm startup focusing on real-time human interaction in Virtual Reality.

 I use this page as a sort of notebook, dumping material from my notes or presentations I gave at work/university.
 Don't expect anything fancy!